WMWZCU/pCNN/README.md

-## Step.3: Predict the whole map's labels with the well-trained CNN
+## Step.3: Predict the whole map's labels with "interface_predict.m"
+The well-trained CNN model generated from step 2 is used in this step.
+Be aware, change the last layer of well-trained CNN into "softmax".
+Then input the original map to perform prediction.
+The classified image should be something like this:<br />

 <img src="https://github.com/WMWZCU/pCNN/blob/master/data/CNN_classify.png" alt="Results" width="600" height="400">